The President's Analyst: Critical reception

+The film received positive reviews from critics.
+Roger Ebert of the Chicago Sun-Times gave it the maximum rating of four stars and called it "one of the funniest movies of the year, ranking with The Graduate and Bedazzled in the sharp edge of its satire."
+He added that Coburn "regains his form as a comedian" after having appeared in In Like Flint and Waterhole No. 3.
+It holds a 77% rating on Rotten Tomatoes based on 22 reviews.

+Filmink called it "funny, surprising and clever" and wondered if its disappointing box office reception was due to being "too subversive.
+Or maybe the public didn’t like Coburn that much."

 Deleted scenes

 Some television prints and videocassette versions of the film were missing some of the songs written and performed by Clear Light with Barry McGuire, with the songs replaced with generic stock instrumental music because of music copyright issues.
 The 2004 DVD release restored the songs.

 A scene missing from current editions of the film involves Schaefer meeting his lover Nan seemingly by chance at a 1960s-style underground movie.

 In popular culture

 The internet fax service The Phone Company took its name from this film.